Disc Golf Putting Tips

 One thing that helps is using a putting routine.
 This simply means, do the same thing before every putt.
 This gets you in the right mindset to approach the putt and lets you calm down.
 It also forces you to tap into the muscle memory you have stored up from all your previous putts.

 It doesn't have to be elaborate but you do need to do it the same every time.
-Here's an example putting routine.
+Here's an example of a putting routine.

 - Place your right foot against the marker.